Save

 Beautiful, clean landscape at sunset

-There are so many incredible things to discover, just make sure you leave them be.
+There are so many incredible things to discover – just make sure you leave them be.
 Photo: Eve Woods.

-5. Minimise campfire impacts
+5. Minimise Campfire Impacts

-Only light a fire in a permitted area, and if you do so – use an established fire ring or pit.
-That way you’re keeping the damage to the areas that are set up for that purpose.
+While a camping stove and lantern don’t necessarily provide the same atmosphere of a campfire, they’ll help in leaving as little impact as possible.
+Only light a fire in a permitted area and, if you do so, use an established fire ring or pit.
+By doing so, you’re keeping the damage to the areas that are arranged for that purpose.

 Campsite fire at night